Friday, September 20, 2024

 "It's the family's efforts in the years after the Civil War to preserve the objects, letters, and diaries that really is of great value,” he said of the project.

-The park has a chilling artifact: James Roantree’s kepi, which still has the bullet hole entry.
+The park has a chilling artifact: James Roantree’s kepi, which still has a bullet hole entry.
 He was killed in the Battle of Boydton Plank Road southwest of Petersburg.

 UNION SGT.
 DECATUR DORSEY